phiresky/procedural-cities/ausarbeitung.md

 ### Applications in procedural city modeling

 Originally used for plant modeling, L-systems can be applied to more complex problems with the above extensions.
-In [@cities2001], they are used extensively for creation of the road network and modeling of building architecture.
+In [@cities2001], they are used extensively for creation of the road network and modeling of building architecture, though [@harmful] shows the road network L-system can easily be replaced by a simpler algorithm using a priority-queue.

-The newer relevant documents avoid L-systems (except [@coelho_expeditious_2007]), replacing them with custom algorithms or regular grammars in both modeling of architecture and of the street network for various reasons:
+Apart from [@coelho_expeditious_2007], the newer relevant documents avoid L-systems, replacing them with custom algorithms or regular grammars in both modeling of architecture and of the street network for various reasons:

 > With regard to the application of L- systems to buildings, we have to consider that the structure of a